Inclined 3D Mixer with Pitched-Blade Turbine Impeller Using Composite Sharp-Immersed Boundary#

 Definition of the Impeller Motion#

 The orientation of an object using the sharp interface immersed boundary method is defined using Euler angles and a XYZ rotation convention.
 As such, determining the orientation of an object as it rotates cannot be directly defined by the direct integration of the angular velocity.
-Therefore, we instead use Rodrigues’ rotation matrix (see this link for more details), and from this rotation matrix, we extract the XYZ rotation angle.
+Instead use Rodrigues’ rotation matrix (see this link for more details), and from this rotation matrix, we extract the XYZ rotation angle.
 This calculation can be performed symbolically by a simple Python code using the sympy library.
-The code is given in the example folder but is also presented here.
+The code is given in the example folder, but is also presented here.
 Depending on the case, the user needs to study the initial rotation, and angular velocity must be modified.
 Here, the initial rotation of the impeller is given by a \(\frac{\pi}{4}\) rad rotation around the Y axis to align the impeller with the \([1,0,1]\) vector.
 Then the rotation speed is given by \(\mathbf{\omega}=2 \pi \frac{\sqrt{2}}{2} [-1,0,-1]\).

 from sympy import *